-The bill amends several sections of the North Dakota Century Code concerning the lignite research council, the industrial commission's powers, and public record exemptions.
-Key changes include updating the declaration of findings to reflect current statistics about North Dakota's lignite industry, such as the annual production of lignite being twenty-five million tons and generating over one hundred million dollars in annual tax revenue.
-The bill emphasizes the importance of supporting the lignite industry through research, development, and marketing programs, while also introducing new legal language that allows for litigation to defend the production and use of lignite as a vital state resource.
+The bill amends several sections of the North Dakota Century Code concerning the lignite research council, the industrial commission, and public record exemptions.
+Key changes include updates to the declaration of findings regarding North Dakota's lignite industry, which now states that the state produces approximately twenty-five million tons of lignite annually and generates over twelve billion dollars in annual business volume.
+The bill emphasizes the importance of supporting the lignite industry through research, development, and marketing programs, while also ensuring environmental protection.
+Additionally, it introduces new legal language that allows for litigation to defend the production and use of lignite as a vital state natural resource.

 Statutes affected: